RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-and-edit-saved-queries.md

 parent: How-to guides
 ---

-## How to use and edit saved queries
+## Queries - How to use and edit saved queries

 To open a saved query click on the Queries button in the top bar